e271828e/Flight.jl/docs/notes/design/framework_spec.md

   conditioning upstream as mapping data, semantics in-model ([§9.4](#94-inbound-per-device-staging-representation-and-the-drain)).
 - **Mode engage** (`mode_req` + setpoint capture from current measurements — the
   GUI handler does `u.EAS_ref = EAS` read from `vehicle.y`): the one place the GUI composes writes from model state.
-Open fork: GUI peek-batch ([§9.7](#97-the-gui-write-path-port-resolution-peek-staging-contract) supports it as-is) vs. capture-on-engage latched inside the control laws (uniform across all writers, but moves behavior into the FCS).
+Resolved under *Frame anatomies* below: semantic capture is aircraft design — the FCS already latches each controller's reference on mode transitions — so the GUI peek-batch ([§9.7](#97-the-gui-write-path-port-resolution-peek-staging-contract)) survives as display/slot-sync sugar only.
 - **Vehicle-direct and environment tunables** (engine start/stop/mixture, payload masses, terrain surface enum, sea-level T/p, wind NED): ordinary component inputs exported to root faces; the GUI writes them under its greedy claim via